-The new Vivofit 3 tracker came out in 2016.
-The device is designed for 24/7 wearability, it is water resistant, has one-year battery life and can be personalized with an array eye catching interchangeable accessory bands.
+The most recent tracker in the Vivofit series came out in early 2016.
+Voivfit 3 is designed for 24/7 wearability, it is water resistant, has one-year battery life and can be personalized with an array eye catching interchangeable accessory bands.

 You get all the other features that you would expect from a basic fitness tracker such as the amount of steps you take, calories burned, distance traveled and your sleep at night.
 All of these metrics, along with the time of day, can be viewed on the tracker’s always-on backlit display.

 Vivosmart attempts to service functions of both a fitness tracker and a smart watch.
 It monitors steps, calories, distance and sleep.
 The device also includes a swipe OLED touchscreen, smart notifications and vibration alerts.
 The OLED screen and smartphone notifications mean that battery life has been reduced drastically – from 1 year to 1 week.

 The OLED display lights up when you double-tap it.
 The screen is very bright, viewable in all but bright sunlight, although it is far from the quality of a retina display.
 Screen responsiveness is ok but not amazing – there will probably be times when you will not successfully engage the display on your first or even second try.
 Once you have activated the screen, simple swipes to the left will cycle through your various stats such as steps taken, distance travelled and calories burned – as well as smartphone notifications.